instana/instana-agent-docker/README.md

  * rhel - is the RHEL Atomic based image which is suggested for environments where a RHEL base image is required.

+## Building

+The agent docker images are built on [ops-jenkins](https://ops-jenkins.instana.io) - and require access from the SRE team and VPN to access.

+The QA team automatically builds PRs in [GCP Cloudbuild](https://console.cloud.google.com/cloud-build/builds?folder=&organizationId=&project=instana-qa) and the (eventually) built images land on [GCP GCR](gcr.io/instana-qa/github.com/instana/instana-agent-docker) for testing.
+Merges to master then get built on ops-jenkins again.